RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

-### Functional analyses for the expected gene list
+### Functional analyses for the expected gene list (unique list of genes, test of enrichGO enrichKEGG enrichDO...)

 Let's see what are the genes where H3K27me3 goes Up in HET and/or Down in KO; in agreement with expression changes.